AdobeDocs/uxp-photoshop/src/pages/scripting/reference/index.md

 **`onCancel`**

-Script execution can occur either when the user clicks “Cancel” in the progress bar, or when the host app encounters some exception in running the script file.
+* Script cancellation can occur either when the user clicks “Cancel” in the progress bar, or when the host app encounters some exception in running the script file.
 Developers can add **event handlers** to get notified when the command has been cancelled.
 The associated callback will receive a parameter `reason`.

 ```jsx
 executionContext.onCancel.addListener((reason) => {